d00vy/nefertiti-node/README.md

 ## 📝 License

 Copyright © 2021 [d00vy](https://github.com/d00vy) | <the@d00vy.com>.<br />
-This project is [GPL3](https://github.com/d00vy/nefertiti-node/blob/master/LICENSE) licensed.
+This project is [GPL-3](https://github.com/d00vy/nefertiti-node/blob/master/LICENSE) licensed.

 ***
-_this readme was based on [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+*Investing in crypto is high risk.
+Only use these tools if you understand and accept these risks.*